mrmacright/Metal-HUD-Mobile-Config/README.md

 ## Troubleshooting

-### If your iPhone / iPad is not appearing under List Devices, try the following:
+### If your device is not appearing under List Devices, try the following:

 1. Close the Metal HUD Mobile Config